san-sei/documents/content/en/docs/For_users/dasboard.md

   <img class="modal-content" id="img01">
 </div>

 Every user has 2 sections in their panel.
-On section is [SSO (Simple sign-on)](#sso-(simple-sign-on)) which enables them to login by using their active accounts and security keys.
+On section is [SSO (Simple Sign-On)](#sso-(simple-sign-on)) which enables them to login by using their active accounts and security keys.
 The other section is the [Dropdown menu](#dropdown-menu) which enables users to access their profile and settings.

 ## SSO (Simple Sign-On)